National Hurricane Preparedness Week

 In 2004, National Hurricane Preparedness Week in the United States replaced the previous observance of National Hurricane Awareness Week, as awareness does not equate to preparedness.
 National Hurricane Preparedness Week is a nationwide effort to inform the public about hurricane hazards and to disseminate knowledge which can be used to prepare and take action.
-National Hurricane Awareness Week 2020 is May 3-May 9.
+National Hurricane Awareness Week 2026 will be May 3-May 9.